Keeper-Security/secrets-manager/sdk/javascript/packages/core/internal/federated-oauth-flow.md

 ## How the prototype maps to this design

-The prototype needed **no database changes** — two substitutions cover the gap:

-- **Claim bindings / token digests live in properties**, not on the `app_client` row:
-  `KSM_BEARER_CLIENTS=<clientId>:<b64url sha256(token)>[;...]` and
-  `KSM_OAUTH_CLIENTS=[{"clientId","iss","sub","aud","jwksUri"?}]` (env var, `-D` property, or config.properties — standard KA `Property` resolution).
-Empty values keep both schemes rejected, so the code is inert unless explicitly configured.
+Two details differ from the target design as described above:

+- **The claim binding lives on the `app_client` row**, not in a separate table:
+  `oauth_issuer` / `oauth_subject` / `oauth_audience` / `oauth_jwks_uri`.
+The relationship is 1:1, and
+  `validateAppClient` already reads that row — memcached — on every request, so a side table would have added an uncached query to the hottest path.
+An earlier iteration configured the bindings through KA properties instead; that rig is gone.
+- **There is no auth-type column.** A client is OAuth-authenticated exactly when it has a binding, so the scheme is derived rather than stored — one representation of one fact, which cannot drift out of step with itself.
+It also means a `NULL` binding is precisely what "native" means, so existing clients need no backfill and a memcached row written before the columns shipped reads correctly.
+  The protobuf request keeps an explicit `authType`, though: it lets the server reject a client that says OAuth but sends no binding, instead of silently creating a native device.
-- **The device public key slot doubles as the binding marker.** A bearer/OAuth client never has a key pair, but KA's binding state machine keys off `device_public_key` (enroll on call 1, clear `encrypted_app_key` on call 2).
-A stable digest stands in: `sha256(token)` for static bearer, `sha256("oauth|iss|sub")` for OAuth — identity-derived, so hourly token rotation does not disturb it.
-The rest of `validateAppClient` runs unchanged.
+- **`credential_enrolled_on` replaces the device public key as the binding marker.** An OAuth client never has a key pair, but KA's state machine keys off `device_public_key` (enroll on call 1, clear `encrypted_app_key` on call 2).
+Rather than store a fake key, the column records the first authenticated call and drives the same two-step delivery. `device_public_key` stays NULL, so the vault UI never shows a bogus key.

-Verification order matters and differs from native: the bearer/OAuth credential is verified **before** `validateAppClient` runs, because for these schemes the first call enrolls the digest — enrollment must never be reachable unauthenticated.
-(Native enrolls its public key on a first call authenticated only by clientId possession; the pre-registered credential is strictly stronger.)
+Verification order matters and differs from native: the token is checked **before** any state change, via a `CredentialVerifier` callback that `validateAppClient` invokes on the loaded row.
+For an OAuth client the first call enrolls the credential, and enrollment must never be reachable without a valid token.
+(Native enrolls its public key on a first call authenticated only by clientId possession; a pre-registered federated identity is strictly stronger.)
+The scheme is pinned per client in both
+directions: an OAuth client cannot fall back to enrolling a key pair and signing, and a native client cannot present a bearer token.

-The issuer in the prototype is kidp (`../kidp`), not a K8s cluster: an RFC 6749 client_credentials grant where `sub` = the requested `client_id` and `aud` echoes the request.
+The issuer in the prototype is kidp (a small Kotlin/Ktor test IdP in a sibling repo), not a K8s
+cluster: an RFC 6749 client_credentials grant signing ES256, where `sub` = the requested `client_id`
+and `aud` echoes the request.
 Same validation path as the projected-JWT scenario; only the token acquisition differs (`oauthClientCredentials` source vs `ambientToken` reading a projected file).

 ## Lessons learned